 -Topic: Relationship between Executive Functions, Feeling of Knowing and Confidence Judgments in Semantic Memory: An ERP Study

-The aim of the study was to investigate the feeling of knowing paradigm in semantic memory based on neural mechanisms of the feeling of knowing.
-Based on this purpose, 93 general knowledge questions were formed by norming study for classical recall, judgment, recognition paradigms (Hart, 1965) and used for semantic memory.
-The neural mechanisms of feeling of knowing and confidence judgments in a semantic memory task were investigated with the event-related brain potentials while considering accuracy of the feeling of knowing judgments.
-Additionally, set shifting ability and cognitive flexibility were evaluated in order to measure the sub-mechanisms of the feeling of knowing and the contributions of executive functions to the feeling of knowing judgments.
+This study aimed to investigate the Feeling-of-Knowing (FOK) paradigm in semantic memory by examining its underlying neural mechanisms.
+To achieve this, 93 general knowledge questions were developed through a norming study and utilized within classical recall, judgment, and recognition paradigms (Hart, 1965) to assess semantic memory.
+The neural mechanisms of FOK and confidence judgments in a semantic memory task were analyzed using event-related brain potentials (ERPs), with a focus on the accuracy of FOK judgments.
+Additionally, set-shifting ability and cognitive flexibility were assessed to explore the sub-mechanisms of FOK and the contributions of executive functions to FOK judgments.

 -Topic: Investigation of the Effects of Mood on the Feeling of Knowing under the Face-Name Recognition Task

-The feeling of knowing (FOK) is a metacognitive judgment about whether information that cannot be remembered instantly can be remembered in the future.
-Studies have shown that mood has an impact on cognitive functions such as language and memory.
-However, limited number of studies have been conducted on the effects of mood on FOK, and mood manipulation in these studies was conducted through experimental stimuli.
-The purpose of the study was to examine the effects of different mood induction on FOK judgments during face-name recognition task and also the variation of these effects according to different personality traits.
+The Feeling-of-Knowing (FOK) is a metacognitive judgment that reflects an individual’s ability to predict whether currently unrecalled information can be retrieved in the future.
+Research has demonstrated that mood influences various cognitive functions, including language and memory.
+However, few studies have examined the effects of mood on FOK, and those that have primarily employed experimental stimuli for mood manipulation.
+This study aimed to investigate the effects of different mood induction procedures on FOK judgments during a face-name recognition task and to explore how these effects vary based on individual personality traits.

 -Topic: Standardization, Validity and Reliability of the Turkish Form of “Meta-Cognitions Questionnaire for Children (MCQ-C)”